yp16181/ce888labs/lab4/README.md

 for this lab experiment I use
 n_trials = 500
 t_max = 100
 * What do you observe?
+according to the pictures I got ,bootsrap has more stable figure.

 		*
-- [ ] Get the best bandit that you have for 10,-10 and plot the Q-values for each time step - what do you observe?
+*I think the  best bandit is bootstrap.